BirdAPI/SyncTicker/README.md

-# Arduino Ticker Library v3.1.x
+# Arduino SyncTicker Library v3.1.x

-The **Arduino Ticker Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.
+The **Arduino SyncTicker Library** allows you to create easily SyncTicker callbacks, which can call a function in a predetermined interval.
 You can change the number of repeats of the callbacks, if repeats is 0 the ticker runs in endless mode.
 Works like a "thread", where a secondary function will run when necessary.
 The library use no interupts of the hardware timers and works with the **micros() / millis()** function.
 You are not (really) limited in the number of Tickers.

 ## New in v2.0
 - You can determine the number of repeats, instead of modes.
 - The internal resolution is now **micros()**, this works with intervals up to 70 minutes.
-For longer intervals you can change the resolution to **millis()**. ``` Ticker tickerObject(callbackFunction, 1000, 0, MILLIS) ```
+For longer intervals you can change the resolution to **millis()**. ``` SyncTicker tickerObject(callbackFunction, 1000, 0, MILLIS) ```
 - unified data types and smaller improvments

 ## New in v2.1
-- You can change the interval time to microseconds. ``` Ticker tickerObject(callbackFunction, 100, 0, MICROS_MICROS) // interval is now 100us```
+- You can change the interval time to microseconds. ``` SyncTicker tickerObject(callbackFunction, 100, 0, MICROS_MICROS) // interval is now 100us```
 - smaller improvments

 ## New in v3.0